 • 2 sprigs of fresh sage

-• A little thyme or rosemary (better if it is a fresh sprig)
+• A little thyme or rosemary (preferably a fresh sprig)

-• 300ml sweet white wine or champagne cider
+• 300ml sweet white wine or sparkling cider

 • Water and salt